OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ### Clearance Information Group

 This group is used by SBB to record information about the data release of all parties who have processed this data.
-The information is stored in the form of key-value pairs in a dataset.
+The information is stored in the form of key-value pairs in a data set.

 | Name | Parent object | Mandatory |
 |--|--|--|